MG-Choi/ABTS/.ipynb_checkpoints/README-checkpoint.md

 </div>

 #### 1.5.0.
 Data staging
+###### Here, again, you run this code once and use the result for simulating multiple travel schedules.

 ##### 1.5.0.1.
 Ratio between straight path and network path
+###### Calculates the average ratio between network (road) distance and straight-line distance for randomly selected pairs of points within CBGs.

+###### Trip distances and durations are estimated using OpenStreetMap (OSM) data via the OSMnx Python library.
+Given the high computational demands of calculating network distances for all trips, a sampling approach was adopted.
+Random points across CBGs were selected to calculate the ratio of network road distance to straight-line distance, resulting in a factor of 1.223 (example).
+Thus, a straight-line distance of 10 km translates to an estimated trip distance of 12.23 km.

 ```python
 ratio_table, average_distance_ratio = abts.calculate_sampled_network_distance(cbg_gdf = cbg, network_road = network_road, num_samples = 200)

 print('average_distance_ratio: ', average_distance_ratio)

 # average_distance_ratio:  1.161508600010609